mjs513/FreeIMU-Updates/README.md

 ===============

 Change Log
-Wednesday, March 5, 2014
+Thursday, April 7, 2014
-6:28 PM
+10:33 PM

-03-05-15
+04-07-14 Added initGyros() routing from Ardupilot as well as filtering library so a median filter can be used for ADXL345 accelerometer.
+Code added to allow multiple board configuration Kp/Ki gains.
+Added ADXL345 temp cal for the DFROBOT board.
+Noticed I have to fix GUI for when you don't have a magnetometer on board.
+Next step drift correction.

+03-05-14
 Uploaded automated calibration code and methodology using Seb Madgwick calibration rig.
 His original paper is also posted on construction.

 03-04-14
 Fixed issue with increased drift when magnetometer enabled by updating Fabio's code to the Madgwick